PlasmaHH/vdb/README.md

 * `dashboard enable/disable` Disables a dashboard.
 It will still be in the list, but not executed upon events.
 This may mean that something like an open port is still there.
-* `dashboard erase` Completely remove the dashbaord, destroying all associated objects, usually closing listening ports etc.
+* `dashboard delete` Completely remove the dashbaord, destroying all associated objects, usually closing listening ports etc.
 * `dashboard [no]cls` Enables or disables the option to clear screen before starting the output.
 Clearing the screen is done via ansi escape sequences.